Nisus Writer: History

-Nisus Writer 6.5 is the last classic version of Nisus and is no longer available for purchase.
-It runs under Mac OS 9.2.2 and PowerPC-based Mac OS X, but only in the Classic environment.
+In 2001, Nisus Writer 6.5, the last classic version of Nisus, was released.
+It ran under Mac OS 9.2.2 and PowerPC-based Mac OS X, but only in the Classic environment, and is no longer available for purchase.

-Rather than porting Nisus Writer to Mac OS X Nisus released a fundamentally new product called Nisus Writer Express.
-It is based on Cocoa and complies with Apple's Mac OS X user interface guidelines.
-It was originally developed as Okito Composer by Charles Jolley (now of Sprout Systems).
-Nisus bought Okito Composer and hired Charles as Managing Director in which capacity he oversaw further development of the word processor he had created.
-Jolley later left Nisus to work for Apple.
+Rather than porting Nisus Writer to Mac OS X, Nisus Software released a fundamentally different product in 2003 called Nisus Writer Express, which they had bought from its original developer Charles Jolley.
+Originally known as Okito Composer, it was based on Cocoa and complied with Apple's Mac OS X user interface guidelines.
+They hired Jolley as managing director, in which capacity he oversaw further development of the word processor he had created.
+Jolley left Nisus in 2005, after which he worked for Apple from 2006 to 2010 and Facebook from 2011 to 2013.